cool-mcu/cetalib/utilities/joystick/README.md

 # CETALIB Joystick UDP Publisher

-This Python script captures raw HID reports from a **Logitech F310 Gamepad** and streams them as raw bytes over UDP to a specified target (default: 192.168.42.1:8888).
+This Python script captures raw HID reports from a **Logitech F310 Gamepad** and streams them as raw bytes over UDP to a server at a specified IP address (port:8888).
 It is meant to be used with robots that are running sketches using the **cetalib joystick library**.

 **The F310 must be configured in D-Mode using the switch at the bottom-side of the gamepad:**